keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 {: .image-popup}
 ![Screenshot - Top 10](/management/telemetry/telemetry-dashboards/ac-project-overview-outliers.png)

-Last part of the Significant changes shows the outliers for Projects, Configurations and Users.
-All the table shows averarage PPU consumption in the last 30 days and only shows projects, configurations or user that consumed on given days 50% more or 50% less than the average and also it bills more than 1 credit.
+The last part of the significant changes shows the outliers for Projects, Configurations, and Users.
+All the tables show average PPU consumption in the previous 30 days and only show projects, configurations, or users that consumed 50% more or 50% less on given days.
+It also bills more than one credit.
 The percentage is shown in the last column.

 ### Project Users
-This tab provides overview of users within the projects.
-It allowes to be filtered also based on branch type and specific user.
-It shows the user roles, activities and who joined the projects in last 7 days.
+This tab provides an overview of users within the projects and allows them to be filtered by branch type and specific user.
+It shows the user roles, activities, and who joined the projects in the last seven days.

 #### Overview
 {: .image-popup}